Ng13oTy/Interpretability/code/HAN/data/README.md

-For the files produced from the step "process_data"
+To save the files produced from the step "process_data"